 Improving early referral from community hematologists/oncologists

 HLA Today is a free program for your referral network aimed at identifying related and unrelated donors early.
-The program provides a simple process to HLA type patients who are newly diagnosed with a condition for which allogeneic transplant may be indicated, as well as their family members.
+The program provides a simple process to HLA type patients who are newly diagnosed with a condition for which allogeneic transplant may be indicated, and their family members.

 Our goal is to help improve patient outcomes by: